View on GitHub

 However, Floria classes are not meant to store data: they only have metadata.
 They are meant to be used for selection, e.g. for applying policies, transformations, etc., on entire classes of entities.

-So instead we opted instead to not store schema information in the class and instead store it in the property.
+Thus we opted to not store schema information in the class and instead store it in the property.
 The disadvantage is that this data is duplicated for each property of that type.
-However, the important advantage is that allows for properties to be self-contained, following the design principles discussed above.
+However, the important advantage is that we allow for properties to be self-contained, following the design principles discussed above.
 Individual property schemas can be modified, and indeed be moved between classes, without affecting other properties of that type.
-This also has a performance advantage as classes do not need to be retrieved from the database in order to apply schemas.
+This also has a performance advantage as classes do not need to be retrieved from the Floria store in order to apply schemas.

 $_schema